 This article first appeared in the Christian Research Journal, volume 30, number 4 (2007).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 The argument from bodily autonomy claims that one human being does not have the right to use the body of another human being for its survival.
 Abortion advocates have advanced this argument in order to justify elective abortion even if one grants that the fetus is a rights-bearing individual.
 This allows pro-abortion choice proponents, then, to concede the major premise of the pro-life position and still justify elective abortion.
 This argument was illustrated by Judith Jarvis Thomson’s famous violinist analogy, and has recently been defended by legal scholar Eileen McDonagh and philosopher David Boonin.
 The bodily autonomy argument and their defenses of it fail for at least four reasons.
 First, the argument fails to account for situations in which a mother harms but does not kill her child; given its logic, it would affirm a mother’s decision to intentionally take a medication that will cause birth defects in her child, for example.
 Second, the argument assumes that prenatal parental responsibilities are largely voluntary.
 Third, the analogies used to support the argument fail to take into account the difference between diseased and healthy physiological states.
 Fourth, the argument results in absurdities if taken to its logical conclusion.
 Taken as a whole, then, the bodily autonomy argument does not give us justification to jettison our deepest moral intuitions that mothers should not intentionally kill their offspring, whom proponents of this argument concede are rights-bearing individuals.
 Intentionally killing human fetuses in the act of elective abortion thus remains a great moral wrong.